whatbirdisthat/yarsta/README.md

 is a solution to the decouple the GUI from the server thing.
 I want to run this without any server, in 'demo' mode.
 That is achieved by implementing a 'mock' server.
-This server is kind of abstract, so it doesn't really exist in the code either, there being only the mock data model and its staff.js mock database.
+This server is kind of abstract, so it doesn't really exist in the code either, there being only the mock data model and its json mock database.

-Plugging in a real server is a matter of re-implementing the model.
+Plugging in the server is a matter of writing some server code to replace StaffEvents.json and StaffMembers.json, and implementing some client code to send off the sync messages.